CalmDownVal/signal/readme.md

 ```

 Synchronous signals will invoke handlers in series.
 If any one of them throws
 the execution immediately stops.
-It is the caller's responsibility to handle any
+It is the caller's responsibility to handle
-such states:
+thrown exceptions:

 ```ts
 try {